 Titration with sodium thiosulphate gives the amount of iodine liberated and thereby the equivalent dissolved oxygen content.
 Thus we can measure the amount of Dissolved Oxygen in a given water sample.

 Now, you have got a clear idea about Dissolved Oxygen.
-In the next section, I will show you the full details about BOD determination.
+In the next section, I will show you the complete details about what actually the Biochemical Oxygen Demand measures.

-Next, let’s see the procedure to determine the Biochemical Oxygen Demand.
+Next, let’s see the procedure to obtain the Biochemical Oxygen Demand measures.

 Calculation of Biochemical Oxygen Demand

-For the measurement of Biochemical Oxygen Demand, we require two samples from a location.
+We require two samples from a location to measure Biochemical Oxygen Demand.
 One is immediately tested for dissolved oxygen, while the other is incubated in the dark at 20o Celsius for 5 days before being examined for the residual dissolved oxygen.

 Let me show you the detailed procedure.